isuttell/sine-waves/README.md

   // An array of wave options
   waves: [
     {
       timeModifier: 1,   // This is multiplied againse `speed`
       lineWidth: 3,      // Stroke width
       amplitude: 150,    // How tall is the wave
       wavelength: 200,   // How long is the wave
       segmentLength: 20, // How smooth should the line be
-      strokeStyle: 'rgba(255, 255, 255, 0.5)' // Stroke color and opacity
+      strokeStyle: 'rgba(255, 255, 255, 0.5)', // Stroke color and opacity
+      type: 'sine'       // Wave type
     },
     {
       timeModifier: 1,